gregbkr/kubernetes-kargo-logging-monitoring/README.md

 **Bastion**

-An ubuntu vm where you will run kargo (which is ansible recipes in the background), and manage k8s with kubeclt.
+An ubuntu vm where you will run kargo (which is ansible recipes in the background), and manage k8s with kubectl.
 You need latest version of ansible.
 You need Netaddr too:

     pip install netaddr